 What is Nitriding?

-Black Nitriding, QPQ
+Diffox vs Black Nitriding, QPQ

 When sufficient white layer is formed it can be given an additional high temperature black oxide layer which helps improve both corrosion and wear resistance.
 This is commonly known as Black Nitriding.
-QPQ stands for Quench-Polish-Quench whereby the parts are given pre-, intermediate and final polish process to create a smooth, black surface which the benefits of improved corrosion and wear resistance vs. black nitriding.
+QPQ stands for Quench-Polish-Quench whereby the parts are given pre-, intermediate and final polish process to create a smooth, black surface which the benefits of improved corrosion and wear resistance compared to just black nitriding.
 Our Diffox coating is a combination of 1. controlled WL and DZ.
 2. a pre-polished surface and 3. a blackening cycle giving the best combination of all properties.

-Sub-Critical Nitriding for Stainless Steel
+Nitriding for Stainless Steel

 Nitriding of stainless steels require a special process.
 Find out more about it here.